njoyard/peelr/README.md

 > extractors nor POJOs, as this will mess up the hash parsing stage.
 If you
 > need those, use a transform function to add them after extraction.

-## Extracting data from multiple pages
+## Extracting data from multiple webpages

 ### Following links